NCAR/climate-primer-water/doc/ch3_baselines.rst

 ERA-Interim) and shows how E-P is of different sign between the two products over central Africa (but noting this is an analysis from over a decade ago)!
-However, we note that just as reanalysis products continue to improve in accuracy and their ability to remove past known deficiencies, some products (e.g. ERA5) also are providing information about uncertainty: data from areas or periods where observations are sparser are likely to be less certain.
+However, we note that just as reanalysis products continue to improve in accuracy and their ability to remove formerly known deficiencies, some products (e.g.,ERA5) also are providing information about uncertainty: data from areas or periods where observations are sparser are likely to be less certain.